 Alistair Bain is senior minister of St. John's Presbyterian Church, Hobart.
 He is married with three children.
 As an Arts/Law student at the University of Tasmania he came to faith in St. John's Presbyterian Church, Hobart, before then working as a lawyer for eight years.
 He went on to complete his M.Div at Sydney Missionary and Bible College, undertook further studies at the Presbyterian Theological College, Melbourne, and in 2011 became senior minister at the church in which he was converted.

-Paul Barker is assistant bishop for the Jumbunna Episcopate within the Melbourne diocese.
+Paul Barker is an Assistant Bishop in the Anglican Diocese of Melbourne.
 Until 2016 he was Regional Coordinator for Asia for Langham Preaching, a Visiting Lecturer at Myanmar Evangelical Graduate School of Theology and taught in a variety of other Asian seminaries.
 He is the author of The Triumph of Grace in Deuteronomy, a book of expositions on Amos and other articles and short books.
 Formerly he was Senior Minister of Holy Trinity Anglican Church Doncaster, Melbourne.

 Candice serves as a staffworker with AFES at Deakin University, Melbourne.
 She studied at Moore College and, before that, worked as a dietitian in country Victoria and NSW.

 Megan Best is a bioethicist who has promoted a christian view of medical ethics for over 20 years.
 She is married with two adult children and a son-in-law.
 She is a senior lecturer for the University of Sydney Medical Faculty and works as a palliative care physician in Sydney.
 She is the author of two books on ethics at the beginning of life: Fearfully and Wonderfully Made and A Life Already Started, as well as many articles on ethics and spiritual care at the end of life.

 Rhys Bezzant is Dean of Missional Leadership and a lecturer in Christian Thought at Ridley Melbourne.
 He lectures in Church History, Theology and Christian Worship, and he is the Director of the Jonathan Edwards Center for Australia, and has written Jonathan Edwards and the Church, Standing on their Shoulders, and recently translated Martin Luther: A Late Medieval Life by Volker Leppin.